 As a performing musician, Demeyere recorded over 100 CDs, a large number of them in solo or chamber music repertoire (including with Barthold Kuijken).

 Today he is considered one of the specialists in the field of partimento and historical improvisation.

 In 2013 he was a jury member for the Paola Bernardi International Harpsichord Competition in Bologna.

-In 2018 he won the CPEB:CW Counterpoint Contest where the jury was unanimous in his opinion that his 'Ricercar a 5 per cembalo' is "the most accomplished and natural in its flow".
+In 2018, he won the CPEB:CW Counterpoint Contest where the jury was unanimous in judging that his 'Ricercar a 5 per cembalo' is "the most accomplished and natural in its flow".

 Demeyere teaches partimento, improvisation, oratorio, historical performance practice, and is head professor of counterpoint at the Royal Conservatory of Antwerp.
 He is also senior lecturer in harpsichord, partimento and improvisation at the Institut Supérieur de Musique et de Pédagogie in Namur, where he also heads the Early Music Department.

 Associated within the RCA as: teacher of Practical Harmony and Improvisation, oratorio, partimento, historical performance practice and head teacher of counterpoint.